 4. Be the change you want to see in the…air?

-Due to a lot of bad actors ignoring laws, bringing drones into prohibited wild spaces, and just generally annoying people, there is some understandable antagonism towards drones within the hiking and outdoors community.
+Due to a lot of bad actors ignoring laws, bringing drones into prohibited wild spaces and just generally annoying people, there is some understandable antagonism towards drones within the hiking and outdoors community.
 Confusing communication about drone regulations in the Adirondacks has also led people to believe that drones are prohibited in spaces they are not and vice versa.

-It’s up to conscientious and rule-abiding drone pilots to help educate the public on the current regulations and be helpful and gracious ambassadors for this incredible artistic technology!
+It’s up to conscientious and rule-abiding drone pilots to help educate the public on the current regulations and to be helpful and gracious ambassadors for this incredible artistic technology!
 Happy flying!